pingcap/docs-tidb-operator/en/deploy-tidb-from-kubernetes-kind.md

 kubectl get crd tidbclusters.pingcap.com
 ```

+Install TiDB Operator.
 The following is an example of installing TiDB Operator using Helm 3:

 {{< copyable "shell-regular" >}}